telerik/ajax-docs/controls/htmlchart/troubleshooting/handle-special-symbols.md

 When pulling these strings from a database, you need to make sure they are prepared like this either in the database, or in the data source object you create,before passing them to the chart.

 Since the displayed string is finally HTML, this means that environmental variables such as new lines must be configured for HTML—this is the <br />tag and not \r, \n, vbCrLf, CR, LF, chr(10) or chr(13) as used in C# and VB.
-In this regard, the **String.Replace()** method is often usefuland quite straightforward to use.
+In this regard, the **String.Replace()** method is often useful and quite straightforward to use.

 >note The possibility to use HTML content applies *only for the tooltips* . **RadHtmlChart**  *labels are not HTML* ,	but SVG text elements and therefore they do not support CSS, line breaks or other styling options that HTML/CSS offer.